The Role of Sport in the GDR

 formation of sports organizations during the late 1950s to fight and prevent the

-‘damaging and harsh' influences of the US and the West on the young
+‘damaging and harsh' influences of the US East Germany

 Cultivation of Socialist Ideals